bluekvirus/Stage.js/implementation/HOWTO.md

 #### What's a SVG canvas?

-An SVG canvas is a *View* with the `.svg` property set to `true`, you will have an automatically expanded `this.paper` to draw upon with live height/width update on the `this.paper` property after shown plus auto clean/resize upon `onDraw()`.
+An SVG canvas is a *View* with the `.svg` property set to `true`, you will have an automatically expanded `this.paper` to draw upon with live height/width update on the `this.paper` property after shown plus auto clean/resize upon view `ready`.

 !!!callout callout-primary
 **Note:** *Canvas* is svg based and the `this.paper` drawing APIs are from the Raphaël.js/Snap.svg library, make sure you have one of them included.